thinkloop/todo-react-components/README.md

 ```

 ### Data
-The view takes as input a `data` object of a certain structure and shape, that contains all the data necessary to render the view.
-The `data` required for this app looks something like this:
+The view takes as input a generic `data` object of a certain structure and shape.
+It contains all the data necessary to render the view.
+The `data` for this app looks something like:

 ```json
 {